-The program in Race and Resistance Studies offers coursework that examines how institutions such as education, healthcare, penal systems, and popular culture affect and oppress communities of color and Native peoples.
+The Department of Race and Resistance Studies began with its first faculty member hire in 2002, began offering a minor in 2010, and was officially recognized as a Department in 2017.
+RRS coursework examines how institutions such as education, healthcare, penal systems, and popular culture affect and oppress communities of color and Native peoples.
 More importantly, students examine the creative and complex ways in communities of color and Native peoples respond and resist institutional and social inequality.
 In doing so, program curriculum explores how domestic issues are shaped by transnational processes and how oppressions and resistances are shaped by intersections of race, ethnicity, class, gender, and sexuality.
-The Race and Resistance Studies Program offers a minor undergraduate degree.
-Additionally, the program houses new areas of study that may become free-standing units.
-Currently, we are in the midst of implementing our newest initiative in Arab and Muslim Ethnicities and Diaspora (AMED).
+The Race and Resistance Studies Department offers a minor undergraduate degree.
+Additionally, the deaprtment houses new areas of study that may become free-standing units, include Arab and Muslim Ethnicities and Diaspora (AMED) Studies.

 AMED departs from the dominant trend in Arab and Muslim Studies as the study of foreign communities in a confined geographical area.
 We view Arabs and Muslims as organic members of the larger communities of color within the US, in the Americas, and transnationally across other Diasporas.
 Housed in the College of Ethnic Studies, AMED's unique vision is framed within a justice-centered perspective, which is essential to the study of Arab and Muslim communities.
 AMED is committed to reciprocity and strong collaboration between university and non-university communities.
 The Palestinian Cultural Mural honoring the late Professor Edward Said is a case in point: Initiated and spearheaded by SFSU students, the project survived as a result of a collective efforts by coalition of university- and community-based groups and individuals.